uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

-3. Governments should regulate the use of black box models, either enforcing no black box should be deployed when there exists an interpretable model with the same level of performance, or just mandating that organizations that introduce black box models should report the accuracy of interpretable modeling methods.
+3. Governments should regulate the use of black box models, either enforcing no black box should be deployed when there exists an interpretable model with the same level of performance, or just mandating that organizations that introduce black box models should also report the accuracy of interpretable modeling methods.